Carbon Ceramic Brakes Lifespan: Street vs Track

 Street cars (regular wash / monthly look-over)

-- Inspect the outer rim for chips from debris or careless wheel handling.
+- Check the outer rim for chips from debris or careless wheel handling.

-- When cool and clean, the friction face should feel smooth, not flaky or heavily pitted.
+- When it’s cool and clean, the friction face should feel smooth, not flaky or heavily pitted.

 - Keep pads above the OEM minimum.
 Some Porsche service references discuss replacing PCCB pads around 2 mm (0.08 in) remaining; verify for your model.